Skip to content

 sondervick international school

-Our international school is for students between the ages of 11 and 15, one of whose parents has an international background.
-There is the intention of temporary residence in the Netherlands.
-Students are trained for an English diploma.
-After 4 years they receive the MYP diploma and after 6 years they conclude with an IB-CP diploma or IB-DP diploma that prepares students for higher vocational and scientific education.
-The first three years half of the classes are in Dutch; the other half are in English.
-We follow the IMYC method in which we work cross-curricularly with themes.
+Our international school is for students aged 11 to 15, at least one of whose parents has an international background.
+The intention is to stay in the Netherlands temporarily.
+Students are prepared for an English-language diploma.
+After four years, they receive the MYP diploma, and after six years, they graduate with an IB-CP diploma or IB-DP diploma, which prepares students for higher vocational education and university-level education.

 Dutch Language and Culture

-We pay a lot of attention to the Dutch language and culture.
-For example, through the subject Dutch Language and Culture (DLC).
-This promotes the integration of international students.
-The students' Dutch must meet at least level A1 according to CEFR criteria.
-The English of students must meet at least level A2 according to ECFR criteria.
+We place a strong emphasis on the Dutch language and culture.
+For example, through the Dutch Language and Culture (DLC) course.
+This helps international students integrate.
+Students’ Dutch proficiency must meet at least level A1 according to CEFR criteria.
+Students’ English proficiency must meet at least level A2 according to CEFR criteria.

 School Fees